Why a Global Benefits Policy Builds Strong Employee Engagement

 Whether or not a benefit is taxed, it typically lowers the overall social security contribution from both the employer and the employee because the perk substitutes for money that would otherwise be part of an employee’s salary, which serves as the basis for calculating social security payments.

-Comparing Benefits in US, UK, and France
+Comparing benefits in the US, UK, and France

 In order to illustrate how global benefits may differ from one country to another, we compared the US, UK, and France in some of the most popular benefits.